appsquickly/typhoon/README.md

 ## So, does this mean XML?

-___(I'll move this discussion to the <a href="https://github.com/jasperblues/spring-objective-c/wiki/FAQ">FAQ</a> later, but its currently the hot topic for discussion, now that we've established the case for Dependency Injection in Objective-C).___
+___(I'll move this discussion to the <a href="https://github.com/jasperblues/spring-objective-c/wiki/FAQ">FAQ</a> later, but its currently the hot topic for discussion, now that we've established the case for Dependency Injection in Objective-C If you like, you can skip straight to the Usage section).___

 When I say Spring-like, I mean that it supports the above design goals and features.
 It does not necessarily mean XML at all!
 (Spring for Java doesn't imply XML either). ___To give the above benefits, requires that the component